 Once you understand the purposes of thinning fruit on citrus trees, the process makes a lot of sense.
 Then it’s just a matter of learning how to thin citrus tree fruit.

 Mother Nature usually steps in to do the first round of fruit pruning.
 Once the citrus flower petals fall, young fruits develop quickly.
-It is common for many of these tiny fruit to drop on their own about a month after the flowering.
+It is common for many of these tiny fruits to drop on their own about a month after the flowering.

 Pole thinning is another technique for fruit thinning in citrus trees.
 It is mostly used on taller trees.
 How to thin citrus tree fruit with a pole?
 Attach a short rubber hose to the end of a pole and strike individual branches with enough force to break up a citrus fruit cluster.